Bartis1313/csgo/README.md

 * 1.1.4 - Added global shots counter, which can result in getting valid accuracy per round, and hitmarker with sound got added.
 * 1.1.5 - Added visibility check, in aimbot and triggerbot.
 Some visuals added.
 * 1.1.6 - Changed aimbot, fixed visibility, aimbot now uses only one function to run.
 Added no scope overlay.
+* 1.1.7 - fixed code, added more visuals.
+Added few more things to SDK.
 </details>

 # People who helped